sergiuionescu/symfony/README.md

 The project root directory is mounted inside the dev virtual machine directory under the /vagrant path when using both kitchen converge or vagrant up to launch the machine.

 Todos
 -----
+- Apache needs an extra converge at this point
 - Expose an interface for creating source symlinks